 Starting a Coffee Shop – Are you ready?

-Here are some things we’ve encountered throughout this process thus far, and of course everyone has business has their own story.
+Here are some things we’ve encountered throughout this process thus far, and of course everyone has their own story.
 A glimpse of our non-romanticized side of the process entails, often times on a daily basis:

 Wearing many hats.